On the wake and flapping dynamics of different aspect ratio flags: Introduction

 for a flag of length $L$, height $H$, thickness $e$, density $\kindex{\rho}{s}$, and bending rigidity $D$ in an incoming fluid flow of velocity $\Uinf$, fluid density $\kindex{\rho}{f}$, and kinematic viscosity $\nu$.

 The reduced velocity $U^*$ compares the characteristic period of free vibrations of a beam in vacuum $\sim L^2 \sqrt{\kindex{\rho}{s}e/D}$ to the convective time of the surrounding flow $L/\Uinf$ \citep{virot_fluttering_2013}.
 The mass ratio $M^*$ compares the magnitude of the fluid mass displaced during a flapping cycle of the flag $\sim \kindex{\rho}{f} HL^2$ to the mass of the flag itself $\kindex{\rho}{s} e L H$.
-The mass ratio can also be seen as the scaling factor between the normalised pressure forces and the normalised acceleration of the flag in the spanwise-averaged momentum balance \citep{eloy_flutter_2007}.
+The mass ratio can also be seen as the prefactor of the normalised pressure forces term in the spanwise-averaged momentum balance \citep{eloy_flutter_2007}.
 Large mass ratios correspond to flags in a dense fluid, or light flags.
 The aspect ratio $H/L$ compares the height to the length of a flag.
 Flags in the limit of low aspect ratio $H/L \rightarrow 0$ behave like ribbons \citep{lemaitre_instability_2005}.
 Two-dimensional conditions are approximated by large aspect ratio flags $H/L \gg 1$ and have been a classical simplification in the study of flag stability \citep{alben_dynamics_2022,connell_flapping_2007,michelin_vortex_2008}.
+The Reynolds number indicates the relative importance of inertial versus viscous effects in the flow, and the influence of the Reynolds number on the flapping dynamics of flags is expected to be negligible for $Re > 1000$ \citep{yu_review_2019}.